Michael J. Grant: 2008 State Senate campaign

 When State Senator Lisa Carlton was unable to seek re-election to the State Senate due to term limits, Grant ran to succeed her in the 23rd District, which included western Charlotte County, a small segment of Manatee County, and most of Sarasota County.
 In the Republican primary, he faced former State Representative Nancy Detert.
 Grant faced a challenge in that only thirty percent of the district's voters lived in Charlotte County, his home county, while nearly seventy percent lived in Sarasota County, Detert's home county.
 He campaigned on his conservative credentials, emphasizing that he opposed abortion while Detert, a moderate, supported abortion rights.
-He significantly outraised Detert, and earned the endorsement of then-Governor Charlie Crist and State Senator Michael S. Bennett, while Detert was endorsed by Carlton.
+He significantly outraised Detert, and earned the endorsement of then-Governor Charlie Crist and State Senator Mike Bennett, while Detert was endorsed by Carlton.
 Grant and Detert were careful to avoid excessively negative campaigning against each other, mindful of the fact that the eventual nominee faced a tough challenge against the Democratic nominee.
 Ultimately, Grant ended up narrowly losing to Detert by fewer than two thousand votes, taking 48% of the vote to her 52%.